Generalized Chi-squared Process for Spatial Dissimilarity

 University of Wollongong

-Wednesday, Aug 6: 10:30 AM - 12:20 PM
+Wednesday, Aug 6: 11:55 AM - 12:15 PM

 Topic-Contributed Paper Session

 Spatial dissimilarity arises from pairwise comparisons of spatially dependent groups (or ensembles).
 Such pairwise dissimilarities are common in various fields; for example, site-pairwise biological dissimilarities are often used to describe species diversity across a spatial domain.
 Statistical inference for these outcomes requires a spatial process to obtain valid results, yet considerably less attention has been devoted to constructing spatial processes indexed by pairs of locations.
-In this talk, I will introduce a generalized chi-squared process, outline its key properties, and embed the GCP in a hierarchical spatial model that enables model-based inference for pairwise dissimilarities.
+In this talk, we introduce a generalized chi-squared process, outline its key properties, and embed the GCP in a hierarchical spatial model that enables model-based inference for pairwise dissimilarities.
 The methodology is illustrated with simulation studies and ecological applications.

 Keywords